 Los Islotes, Baja California

 Dear Guest: This Website is always under construction.
 As I am at sea a good deal of the time, I work on it when I can.
-My next voyages will be in The Netherlands and Belgium, the British and Irish Isles, the coast of Norway and then Svalbard in May.
+In September-October will be on the

-I will be in Greenland in July and then in the Atlantic Islands from the Azores to the Cape Verde Islands and then down the coast of Brazil in September and October.
+Atlantic Islands voyage from the Azores to the Cape Verde Islands and then across to Bahia and down the coast of Brazil.
 I hope to see some of you on board.